TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

       }
     }

-Note all added properties are only used within root composer.json files, they are ignored if the extension is loaded as dependency in a project.
-Have a look at details: We specify `.Build` as build directory.
+Note all added properties are only used within our root composer.json files, they are ignored if the extension is loaded as a dependency in our project.
+Note: We specify `.Build` as build directory.
 This is where our TYPO3 instance will be set up.
 We add `typo3/testing-framework` in a v9 compatible version as `require-dev` dependency.
 We add a `autoload-dev` to tell composer that test classes are found in the `Tests` directory.
-Easy.
 In the `scripts` section we add a composer hook.
 This one is interesting.
 That class of the testing framework links the main directory as extension `.Build/Web/typo3conf/ext/enetcache` in our extension specific TYPO3 instance.
 It needs the two additional properties `web-dir` and `extension-key` to do that.